Ed1123/100-days-of-code/r3-log.md

 **Thoughts:** A super tiring day.
 Full of work.
 The good part is that it allowed my darling to make some extra money.
 Feeling ok.

+### Day 60: October 4, 2020 (D:)

+**Today's Progress**: Still need to figure out how to store the parent node in this weird dictionary trie.
+It worked, but not for all the cases.
+Tired of this for now.

+**Thoughts:** Feeling down.

+### Day 61: October 5, 2020 (Memory inefficient)

+**Today's Progress**: After debugging it seems my code works.
+But, as expected, it is tremendously memory inefficient.
+I don't know what to try next.
+Tomorrow I'll think.

+**Thoughts:** Another day.
+It wasn't the bests, but it wasn't the worse either.
+Feeling eh.